 Standard SBA 7(a) loan

-The standard 7(a) loan is the SBA’s most common and flexible loan option.
+The standard 7(a) loan is the most widely used and flexible version of the program.

 • Working capital